 - CMAKE_INSTALL_PREFIX specifies a path to where you want ossim to install - CMAKE_BUILD_TYPE is a string that can be values Debug, Release, RelWithDebInfo or MinSizeRel. - BUILD_OSSIMPNG_PLUGIN is a boolean "ON" or "OFF" value that specifies if you want the png plugin enabled for ossim.
+Default to OFF. - BUILD_OSSIMGDAL_PLUGIN is a Boolean "ON or "OFF" value that specifies if you want the gdal plugin compiled in.
 Default to OFF.

-antRive OSSIM 5 TECHNOLOGIES Build guide
+diantBlue OSSIM TECHNOLOGIES Build guide